MrEricL/ban-automatic-waffles/README.md

 ## User Interaction

-The user would be able to click on states and view the information more indepth through a window that comes up from the side.
-It would also be possible to see the breakdown of the victims and shooters, and transition between different graphs of general gun violence, racial breakdowns, age breakdowns, and gender breakdowns.
-This would be shown using pie charts and could be selected with buttons.
+The user is able to click on states and view the information more indepth through a piecharts displayed under the map.
+It would also be possible to see the breakdown of the victims and shooters, racial breakdowns, age breakdowns, and gender breakdowns.
+This would be shown using pie charts.

-Possible: On click, zoom into state and display a heatmap of shootings in specific districts.

 ## Questions